 How to qualify yourself as an Ethical Hacker?

 Ethical hacking is a topic of cybersecurity that comes under the umbrella of Information Technology.
 If the world of technology intrigues you, and cybercrime provokes you, then ethical hacking is worth considering as a career option.

 - Building a solid foundation in IT is a good starting point.
-While your educational background does not affect an ethical hacking career, it might be helpful in getting hired.
-However, enrolling in the best ethical hacking courses like GUVI’s can train you from scratch and help with multiple certifications regardless of your knowledge levels in the field.
+Although your educational background does not affect an ethical hacking career.
+However, it might be helpful in finding the best job.
+Enrolling in the best ethical hacking courses like GUVI’s can train you from scratch.
+It will help with multiple certifications regardless of your knowledge levels in the field.

 - In addition to ethical hacking courses, you may also want to check out the various types of certifications to find one you’d consider gaining.

-- Lastly, stay on top of your game and aim to be a master of code and computer systems, because hacking is about dynamically equipping yourself with the knowledge to counter any and every cyber attack.
+- Lastly, stay on top of your game and aim to be a master of code and computer systems.
+After all, hacking is about dynamically equipping yourself with the knowledge to counter any and every cyber attack.
 Understand that new hackers emerge every day.
 Your coding skill is your currency and you must invest in improving it.
 Again, remember to take up ethical hacking courses to add value to your resume.